jenwilhelm/pokemon_ios/README.md

 * Enter all 700+ Pokemon into database (use a scraper for this?)
 * Decide spawn rates for each Pokemon
-* Decide which Pokemon go into Pokemon iOS & Pokemon Android
+* Decide which Pokemon go into Pokemon iOS & Pokemon Android easy way of doing this is splitting it how Red/blue, Silver/Gold, Saphire/Ruby etc already do?
+With ones like Yellow and        Emerald in Windows?

 <img src="http://cdn.bulbagarden.net/upload/thumb/e/e2/133Eevee.png/250px-133Eevee.png">